DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Spyder**.
 Start up Spyder.
 (If you're not sure how to do that, go back to the previous section.)
 Once you have Spyder up and running:

-* Create a new file.
+* Create a Python code file.
 Click on "File" (upper left), then "New file."
 That should give you a new mostly empty file with some junk at the top that you can ignore or delete.

 * Add code to file.
 Enter the following lines of code at the bottom of your file: